Requests for Non-Priority Transfers

 General transfers may be requested when the student does not qualify for one of the other types of transfers and shall be approved contingent on available space.
 Special consideration shall be given to a student who has attended a school based on residential address for at least two consecutive school years and then moves into another AISD attendance area.
 The parent/guardian may submit a general transfer for consideration to remain at that school.

-Initial processing of general transfer requests will be determined by a lottery, and approval or denial letters will be sent to the parent/guardian.
+Initial processing of general transfer requests will be determined by a lottery, and approval or denial letters will be sent to the family.
 When a request is denied, an appeal may be made to the Associate Superintendent who has the responsibility for the requested school.
 A final appeal may be made to the Superintendent, and, if needed, a petition may be made to the Board of Trustees, in accordance with state law.